 - Mediators are highly skilled and professionally trained specifically in the art of helping parties resolve disputes.
 You think you have tried everything to resolve your conflict?
 Think again!
 Mediators have skills that you don’t have: professional training in things like techniques to enhance communication, how to address and defuse anger, how to help parties get to real issues, and helping people reach genuinely voluntary agreements.
-You pay for special expertise in dispute resolution techniques.
+You pay for special expertise in resolving conflict.

 - Mediators de-escalate conflict and make it go away faster.
 You pay for fewer hours.